 Iowa State University

-She is a mother, singer, spouse, cat owner, and nerd.
+Beth is a mother, poet, singer, spouse, cat owner, and nerd.
 She lives in the near west suburbs of Chicago.

 “I’m super, thanks for asking.
 Discourse reframing fat maternity.”
 Midwest Sociological Association.
 Chicago, IL.

 “A Sense of Belonging: Religious Ritual in Sensory Narrative.”
 XIX International Sociological Association World Congress of Sociology.
 Toronto, Canada.